molpopgen/fwdpy11/doc/pages/introexample.rst

     recorder = Recorder(N)
     fwdpy11.evolvets(rng, pop, params, 100, recorder)

+At this point, it may be helpful to read :ref:`typeoverview` before proceeding.

 We can use the metadata to analyze our population.
 The metadata are represnted by the Python class :class:`fwdpy11.DiploidMetadata`, and :attr:`fwdpy11.DiploidPopulation.diploid_metadata` can be iterated over as if it were a Python `list`.
 Let's get some summaries of trait values and fitness